flojoy-ai/docs/docs/nodes/INSTRUMENTS/LABJACK/LABJACKU3/examples/EX1/example.md

 <!--- Add SEO here --->

 In this example, we show how to record and display temperature measurements with a LABJACK U3 device and update them in a Loop.
 The appendix contains all information about hardware requirements and sensor connections (Images).
+You'll also need to install the Labjack exodriver in order to communicate with the U3 device through USB : https://labjack.com/pages/support?doc=/software-driver/installer-downloads/exodriver/.

 After the temperature sensors were connected to the LABJACK U3 device, the following nodes can be placed: